 A free CARFAX report is also available through many dealer websites.
 As you browse a dealer’s used car inventory, look for links to free CARFAX Reports.
 If a link is unavailable, contact the dealer and ask them for the CARFAX Report.

 Free CARFAX Reports are available at many car dealerships in your area.
 Just ask the dealer when you visit their showroom.

 3. Ask the Seller for CARFAX Reports

 If you are considering a vehicle for sale by a private seller, ask them for the CARFAX Report.
 If they do not have the report or are reluctant to share the vehicle’s history, you may want to purchase the report for yourself.
-Or, check our Carfax alternatives below.
+Or, check out the 6 FREE Carfax Alternatives we found.

 In addition to getting a CARFAX Report, before you buy a vehicle they recommend taking a test drive and having the vehicle inspected by a qualified mechanic.
 And, read my How to Buy a Car article.

 4. Get Your Free CARFAX Car Care Account

 Sign up for a free CARFAX Car Care account and view your vehicle service history.
 You’ll also get alerts for upcoming service, find trusted service shops and be the first to know about open recalls.
 Car Care makes taking care of your car easier than ever.
 To sign up for a FREE Car Care account, visit CARFAX.com.

 5. Where to get a FREE CARFAX on Your Car